beanc16/roll-of-darkness-bot/README.md

 I made a custom roll command following this system, just as I initially did for nWOD and even created a lookup for some Curseborne data in Google Sheets similar to PTU.

 Since this system is so new, this command is still in its infancy, but I expect it'll get fleshed out more if my friends and I play more TTRPG campaigns in the system.

+### What's next?

+Great question!
+I'm currently tracking ideas for new features, bug fixes, and tech debt in [issues](https://github.com/beanc16/roll-of-darkness-bot/issues).
+You can get an idea of some of what I plan on working on next there.